FCACollin/cv/cv.md

 ## Sep 2022 ongoing, VectivBio AG/Ironwood Pharmaceuticals, Switzerland, Remote

-**Biostatistican and Senior Statistical Programmer** contractor, supporting the apraglutide programs (New Drug Application, development).
+**Biostatistican and Senior Statistical Programmer** contractor, supporting the apraglutide programs (New Drug Application and development).

 Clinical Research:

 - Phase II, Proof of Concept Trial in GVHD indication
 - Phase II-III, for Short Bowel Syndrom indication

-Scope, I:
+Scope:

-- Reviewed of protocols and other essential trial documents.
+- Review of protocols and other essential trial documents.
-- Prepared/Contributed to Statistical Analysis Plans (SAP).
+- Preparation of Statistical Analysis Plans (SAP).
-- Was endorsed with oversight of vendors' activities (eg CROs).
+- Oversight of vendors' activities (eg CROs)
-- Presented Results

-Programming and review of TFLs
-- Presentation of results to the stakeholders.
-- Internal insight generation (adhoc output for exploratory internal use)
+- Internal insight generation (adhoc analysis, internal presentation)
-- Statistical programming for regulatory submission.
+- Regulatory submissions:
-  - TFLs for CSR, Briefing Book, Summary of Clinical Efficacy, Integrated summary of Safety
+  - preparation of analysis and Tables, Figures, and Listings for regulatory authorities (eg CSR, Briefing Book, Summary of Clinical Efficacy, Integrated Summary of Safety)
-  - Programs for eCTD Module 5:
+  - Statistical programs ready for eCTD, from ADaMs, Define, reviewer's guides.
 - Statistical programming for evidence generation:
   - Posters, peer-review papers.
-- Programming as part of a process:
+- Statistics as part of the process:
-  - Work with cross functional teams.
+  - Work with cross functional teams (eg, data managers, clinicians, operation, regulatory, medical writers, safety)
   - Quality Assurance:
     - Writing of quality documents (SOP and Work Instructions).
-  - owner of ongoing Change Control for the deployment of a new statistical programming environment.
+    - Change Control for the deployment of a new statistical programming environment.

-- work with biostatisticians, data managers, medical writers, and other functions.
-- Quality Control (QC) checks, ad-hoc/post-hoc analyses.

 ## Jan 2021 to Aug 2022 (1.5 year), UCB, Belgium, Remote